Mortgages

 • UOB

-Help with securing a mortgage in Singapore
+Help getting a mortgage loan in Singapore

 There are numerous government schemes to help people buy a home in Singapore.
 However, these are restricted to Singapore citizens and include: